Jon Bisset - General Manager

 Martin Walters - CRN Operations Coordinator

 Martin joined the CBAA as CRN Operations Coordinator in June 2007.
-Previous to this he held various roles in the media monitoring industry, and spent five years in community broadcasting in NZ.
+Previous to this he held various roles in the media monitoring industry, and spent five years in radio in NZ, and a not insignificant period of time selling scissors over the phone for which we'll spare you the details.
 Please be advised that due to accent difficulties it may be easier to contact him via email.
 Also this will reduce the chances of him engaging you in a long-winded spiel about the latest injustices done to the NZ cricket team.
-As a confessed cricket tragic he has been assigned by medical authorities to undergo personality correction through immersion in Sydney’s psych rock scene.
-Therapy is still in progress.

 Dan Callaghan - CRN Technical Production Coordinator